NethServer/nethserver-dc/README.rst

 --------------------

-The default UPN (User Principal Name) suffix for a user account is the SSSD realm, but the nsdc containter is configured to use also an extra UPN suffix set to the FQDN of the host machine.
+The default UPN (User Principal Name) suffix for a user account is the SSSD realm, but the nsdc container is configured to use also an extra UPN suffix set to the FQDN of the host machine.

 Example: